3 CSS

 How we open the Inspector varies by browser, and instructions for four major browsers are below.

-Browser Enable Developer Mode Open Inspector Element Selection Button
+Browser Open Inspector Element Selection Button

 Click on the Select an Element button.